Thousands Rally In Georgia After Opposition Chiefs Arrest - UrduPoint

 Opposition members have refused to enter the new parliament in a boycott that weighs heavily on the ruling party's legitimacy.

-- 'Democratic setback' - Melia, a 41-year-old who has united Georgia's traditionally divided opposition forces, his prosecution on charges of "organising mass violence" during anti-government protests in 2019 as politically motivated.
+- 'Democratic setback' - Melia, a 41-year-old who has united Georgia's traditionally divided opposition forces, has denounced his prosecution on charges of "organising mass violence" during anti-government protests in 2019 as politically motivated.

 A court in Tbilisi last week ordered Melia to be placed in pre-trial detention after he refused to pay an increased bail fee in the case.